 See How to Apply (School of Graduate Studies).

-By means of entrance awards and teaching and research assistantships, the Department guarantees competitive financial support to all incoming students.
+In addition to entrance awards, and teaching and research assistantships, the Department guarantees competitive financial support to all incoming students:

 M.A. students are guaranteed a minimum of $14,000 in the form of a Queen's Graduate Award and a teaching assistantship.

 Ph.D. students are guaranteed a minimum of $18,000 which includes a teaching assistantship and a Queen's Graduate Award.
 Funding is guaranteed for 4 years.